GluuFederation/docs-casa-prod/docs/source/administration/localization.md

 Casa supports multilingual support through resource bundles.
 Administrators supply bundles as plaintext files ending with the `.properties` file extension.

-By default, Casa contains three bundles, each in a separate file as shown [here](https://github.com/GluuFederation/casa/tree/version_4.0/app/src/main/resources/labels).
+By default, Casa contains three bundles, each in a separate file.
 These bundles contain the internationalization labels in the English language, as displayed in a default Casa installation.
 For example, to add support for French, you would have to create the following files:

 | File                    | Description                                                |
 |------------------------ |---------------------------                                 |